pauldwhitman/uaegoldenvisa/README.md

 | ICP FEES | 122.00 | 0.00 ||
 | ELECTRONIC PAYMENT FEES | 4.57 | 0.23 ||
 | Total ||| 354.57 AED |

-You may incur charges for Arabic translation and degree attestation costs.

-> [!NOTE]
-> It is recommended that you translate your university degree and salary certificate into Arabic.
-Both are criteria for Golden Visa, and rejection will cost you time and effort.

 ## Stage 3: Change status
 In the previous stage, your visa was cancelled.
 At this point, you do not have an active visa and you are currently in the _grace period_.
 You need to perform the _logical equivalent_ of exiting the UAE and re-entering using an _Entry Permit (EP)_.
 You can achieve this by flying out of the UAE and returning, or simply paying for a _Change Status_ procedure _(highly recommended)_.
 When this stage is complete, you will have _"re-entered"_ the country using an _Entry Permit (EP)_.